Data-Miner99/deep-learning-challenge/Binary_Classifier/Model_Performance_Report.md

 The type of APPLICATION is a T3, T4, T5, T6 or T19
 The application is classified by one of the following CLASSIFICATION values : C1000, C1200, C2000, C2100 or C3000.

 An alternative model to recommend is the Random Forest model as it is suited for classification problems.
-As can be seen, using the Random Forest model we can achieve close to 78% accuracy.
+The Random Forest is a robust, flexible, and interpretable model for classification tasks.
+It works by constructing multiple decision trees and averaging their predictions.
+Random Forest tends to perform well with structured data, handling categorical variables without requiring too much preprocessing.
+By taking the average of multiple decision trees, it reduces overfitting, especially with imbalanced datasets.